-9.0 per cent of national GHG emissions came from Metal industry in 2016, whose emissions decreased by 3.5 per cent from 2015 to 2016.
+9.2 % of national GHG emissions came from Metal industry in 2017, whose emissions increased by 0.7 % from 2016 to 2017.

-.
-The largest contributors to the GHG emissions from Metal Production in 2016 are productions of ferroalloys and aluminium.
-Emissions from those productions constituted more than 97 per cent of emissions from Metal industry in 2016.
-The large decrease in emissions in 2009 reflects low production levels of ferroalloys, due to lower economic activity and economic recession
+The largest contributors to the GHG emissions from Metal Production in 2017 are productions of ferroalloys and aluminium.
+Emissions from those productions constituted more than 97 % of emissions from Metal industry in 2017.
+The large decrease in emissions in 2009 reflects low production levels of ferroalloys, due to lower economic activity and economic recession.

-In 1990, PFCs emissions from aluminium production contributed to 7.5 per cent of the national GHG emissions, while in 2016, it has been reduced to 0.3 per cent.
-Emissions of PFCs have decreased by 95.2 per cent since 1990 and, between 2015 and 2016, emissions increased by 27.2 per cent.
+In 1990, PFCs emissions from aluminium production contributed to 7.6 % of the national GHG emissions, while in 2017, it has been reduced to 0.2 %.
+Emissions of PFCs have decreased by 96.6 % since 1990 and by 29.7 % between 2016 and 2017.

 Since 2010, production of ferroalloys has been the most important source of GHG emissions within the metal production category.
-The GHG emissions from ferroalloys production amounted to 2.6 million tonnes of CO_2 equivalents in 2016 and accounted for 4.9 per cent of the national total GHG emissions.
-Emissions from production of ferroalloys increased by 2.2 per cent from 1990 to 2016 with a 4 per cent increase from 2015.
-The large increase in emissions from 2009 to 2010 (50.2 per cent) is due to a low production level in 2009.
-The production level in 2009 is also lower than 2008 and reflects the lower economic activity due to the economic recession.
+The GHG emissions from ferroalloys production amounted to 2.6 million tonnes of $CO_2$ equivalents in 2017 and accounted for 5.0 % of the national total GHG emissions.
+Emissions from production of ferroalloys increased by 3.3 % from 1990 to 2017, with a 1.1

-6 Under Other production, Norway reports the two source categories: pulp and paper and food and drink.
+&lt;sup>6 Under Other production, Norway reports the two source categories: pulp and paper and food and drink.